skyout/tips.js/README.md

 <link href="css/tips.css" media="screen" rel="stylesheet" type="text/css" />
 ```

-**Note:** This plugin utilizes the new jQuery "on" method, and therefore require jQuery 1.7 or newer.
+**Note:** This plugin utilizes the new jQuery "on" method, and therefore requires jQuery 1.7 or newer.

 Using tips.js
 -------------